-Briefly attended art college, left and fell into music videos during the wild west days of the early 80’s.
+Briefly attended art college, left and fell into the wild west that is music videos.
 I had no idea about film making but that seemed to be an advantage, as music videos were all about not doing it like it was supposed to be done.

 5 years later I went to LA for the MTV awards, where I won Best Art Direction for my Squeeze video, and discovered I had one of the coolest jobs on the planet.